hyperledger-archives/sawtooth-docs-archive/docs/core/1.1/app_developers_guide/kubernetes.md

----
-title: Using Kubernetes for Your Development Environment
+# Using Kubernetes for Your Development Environment
----

 This procedure explains how to create a single Hyperledger Sawtooth validator node with